We've been through a lot these past couple of years. Covid has not gone away - not at all - but we are beginning to live with it.

 - Take notice of what's going on in your body and mind.

-- Do the Forum's quick and easy DIY Man MOT, which will be online soon
+- Do the Forum's quick and easy DIY Man MOT

-- Get yourself a copy of the CAN DO manual which will also be online soon, a FREE download manual collecting together all the great ideas our Men's Health Champions have had for things we can all do to boost our mental wellbeing.
-(If you'd like to train to be a champion in time for Men's Health Week, you can sign up here for the June Men's Health Champions course.)
+- Get yourself a copy of The CAN DO Manual, a FREE download PDF collecting together all the great ideas our Men's Health Champions have had for things we can all do to boost our mental wellbeing.
+(If you'd like to train to be a champion, you can sign up here for a Men's Health Champions course.)
+The manual is also part of the 2022 Men's Health Week resource pack.

 - Dig a bit deeper with our existing Man MOT manuals: Man MOT and Man MOT for the Mind.